-6. Pray for your child's teacher: Just like you, your child's teacher has needs, fears, wants, and things they struggle with.
+6. Pray for your child’s teacher: Just like you, your child’s teacher has needs, fears, wants, and things they struggle with.
 You can support them in prayer.
-Ask your child's teacher if there is a specific way you can pray for her during the scholastic year.
+Ask your child’s teacher if there’s a specific way you can pray for her during the scholastic year.
 Pray for her according to what you observe on your school visits (or what you know about your child).
-If you are not quite sure how to pray for your child's teacher, my friend Annmarie has a list of twelve ways you can pray for your child's teacher .
+If you are not quite sure how to pray for your child’s teacher, my friend Annmarie has a list of twelve ways you can pray for your child’s teacher.

-7. Encourage your child to be active in after school activities: Being social is a big part of who we are, encouraging your children to participate in clubs as long as they are supported by your beliefs.
-Being involved in extracurricular activities also helps your child develop in ways they would not in the classroom.
-They also have a better opportunity to form bonds and friendships with fellow students - some of which will be in other grades - so they can learn to deal with various kinds of people.
+7. Encourage your child to be active in after school activities: Being social is a big part of who we are, encourage your children to participate in clubs as long as they are supported by your beliefs.
+Being involved in extra-curricular activities also helps your child to develop in ways they would not in the classroom.
+They also have a better opportunity to form bonds and friendships with fellow students–some of which will be in other grades–so they can learn to deal with various kinds of people.

 Need help remembering these tips?
 Download our checklist plus 5 Bible verses to combat the “new school blues”.